 Standards of conduct

-We in the WICA Tradition regard LOVE as the Law.
+We of the WICA regard LOVE as the Law.
 That is the standard of our conduct.
 We strive to live our love toward all human beings and nature.
 Ethics are a highly individual and personal process.
 From the Law of Love, we believe that we should be humble.
-WICA Tradition Priests and Priestesses strive to maintain an attitude of humbleness.
+Priests and Priestesses of the WICA strive to maintain an attitude of humbleness.
 As individuals, we are points of the Mystery.
 That Mystery is within each human being and cannot be dictated from outside the self.

 Ways of worship